 Fire safety is just one facet of the facility managers’ area of responsibility, with compliance being legally and morally vital.

-By working with a trusted provider like Churches Fire, who will give a quality, cost-effective and timely service, you can alleviate some of the day-to-day workload.
+By working with a trusted provider like Churches Fire & Security, who will give a quality, cost-effective and timely service, you can alleviate some of the day-to-day workload.
 However, the responsibility still lies with the facilities manager to ensure the provider is third-party accredited, has the required knowledge and understanding to undertake the vital fire safety services.

 Please note that this is not legally binding advice, and you should always refer to The Regulatory Reform (Fire Safety) Order 2005.